ajnirp/ajnirp.github.io/_posts/2015-7-21-Notes-Lambda-Calculus.md

 Look at the first and last lines. `Y R = R (Y R)`.
 The right hand side is what we were looking for - a way to call R from within itself.
 This is what makes the Y combinator useful.
 It lets us use recursion in the untyped lambda calculus.
 If we want to recursively call a function from within itself, we simply pass it as an argument to the Y combinator.

 What could be an example of a function that we might want to call recursively?
 When college students are taught about recursion a common pedagogical example is the `factorial` function mentioned above.
-Let's set that aside in favour of an even simpler example that the [paper](http://www.inf.fu-berlin.de/lehre/WS03/alpi/lambda.pdf) uses - **summing the first `n` numbers**.
+Let's set that aside in favour of an even simpler example that the [reference paper for this article](http://www.inf.fu-berlin.de/lehre/WS03/alpi/lambda.pdf) uses - **summing the first `n` numbers**.

 The sum of the first `n` numbers is `n` plus the sum of the first `n-1` numbers.
 The base case is when `n` is `0`, in which case the sum is simply `0`.